Short overview of the reception system

 An asylum seeker that has no other financial means has the right to receive Basic Care services after lodging an asylum claim.
 In practice, basic care services are provided following the first interview on travel routes.
 The responsibility to provide Basic Care services is split between the Federal system and the states and is regulated in an agreement between the two since 2004.[1]

-During the admission procedure the federal state is in charge of providing Basic Care through its state agency the BBU GmbH.
+During the admissibility procedure the federal state is in charge of providing Basic Care through its state agency the BBU GmbH.
 The agency is in charge of the three reception centres (EAST) where the first procedural steps such as medical checks and registration are conducted.
-Besides the EAST there are currently nine federal centres where asylum seekers are being accommodated.
+Besides the EAST there are currently seventeen federal centres where asylum seekers are being accommodated.
 After admission to the procedure the responsibility to provide Basic Care shifts to the states.
 Asylum seekers should be taken over by the states from federal care facilities to a state quarter as soon as possible.
-State facilities are generally smaller units (former pensions etc).
+State facilities are generally smaller units (former pensions, flats etc).
 The conclusion of the corresponding contracts with the facilities falls under the responsibility of the respective states.
 Applicants for international protection are accommodated as long as they fall under the Basic Welfare Service Agreement.

 In practice, the transfers of asylum seekers from federal facilities to the facilities in the states have not functioned smoothly and the actors blame each other for these delays.
 As a result, asylum seekers stay in large and inadequate federal centres for longer time than needed.
 Nevertheless, following the start of the BBU GmbH as Basic Care provider during the admission period, the transfers to the state systems seems to have increased and the cooperation has improved.

 Following the increase of applicants in 2021, the initial reception centres of the Federal Government have been overcrowded.
 Many facilities in the provinces have been closed throughout Austria in recent years, and it is therefore not possible to allocate asylum seekers quickly and adequately to the provincial facilities due to a lack of capacity.
 In 2021, this resulted in the re-opening of previously closed federal facilities and the opening of new facilities (e.g. Carinthia).
 The Covid 19 pandemic led to clusters in some federal facilities, and it was not possible to test sufficiently well for Covid 19 in all initial reception centres, which in turn led to delays in the allocation of asylum seekers to state care and to other federal care facilities.
-Provinces such as Tyrol, Lower Austria, Carinthia or Styria reported a lack of communication in the allocation of federal to provincial care (i.e. little to no preparation time for new residents to move in, transports in the middle of the night, little information for people with special needs, etc.) In addition, there were problems with regard to the payment of clothing allowances, as in many cases the BBU in the initial reception centres had already exhausted the entitlement to clothing allowances per person per year.[1]
+Provinces such as Tyrol, Lower Austria, Carinthia, Vienna, Salzburg or Styria reported a lack of communication in the allocation of federal to provincial care (i.e. little to no preparation time for new residents to move in, transports in the middle of the night, little information for people with special needs, etc.) In addition, there were problems with regard to the payment of clothing allowances, as in many cases the BBU in the initial reception centres had already exhausted the entitlement to clothing allowances per person per year.[3]

 When there is a high number of applications for international protection, applicants are transferred to so called federal distribution centres after the admission phase is concluded – from which they will be transferred to provincial facilities, which are smaller facilities where they stay until the end of the procedure.